ArminBaz/LinearRL/README.md

 ## Introduction
 The code converts the LinearRL framework introduced by Piray et al. into a Python framework.
 Additionally, it is converted to be used with OpenAI's Gym reinforcement learning environments. <br> <br>
-Currently, the framework is designed to work with tabular environments.
+Currently, the framework is designed to work with tabular environments. <br> <br>
+**Please Note** although the code structure is made to handle gym-like function calls.
+This code will not be compatible with any environment.
+It has been speficially constructed for tabular environments that we have created, see `gym-env/` for more details.

 ## Usage
 ### Conda Environment